Review of The Sentient Machine by Amir Husain

 While Joanna J Bryson defined sentience as having the perspective of feeling from an article titled One Day, AI will seem as human as Anyone.
 (Link to article)

 But that on its own isn’t enough.
 How do you know that I’m sentient?
 How can we know if a piece of technology is sentient?
-The book doesn’t give an answer to this question, but with a definition of sentience, we might be able to consider what evidence you would look for.
+The book doesn’t answer this question, but with a definition of sentience, we might be able to consider what evidence you would look for.

 Humans and Artificial Intelligence both run on a Neural Network